Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Bamboo shades are inexpensive and can just be tacked to your roof edge.
 You can see through them but they block out all of the sun.
 Works for me.
 I got mine at Home Depot

 we moved last year into a trailer with a beautiful covered patio on the east side of the house.
 I went to Wal Mart an bought 3 big nice blinds that roll up or down to any length you wish.
 These are lilke plastic strips made into a blind..this has help cut down on the heat as our glass sliding door in the kitchen also goes out onto the patio.
-I do know that they had 2 different widths that they came in an are quite large an only cost about $ 10 each. you can also take them down an use a hose on them to clean them. they have help so much an yes we do leave them up year around.

 You could try putting up some lattice and attaching some kind of shade to it.
 I have used lattice to create some privacy on the side of my deck, and it wasn't expensive.